 |Licensure and Certification||Certification is optional|

 In addition to being passionate, speakers must become effective at communicating what they are so passionate about and why.
-Professional speakers can take courses can help students learn technical skills such as presentation and voice modulation.
+Public speaking courses can help students learn technical skills, such as presentation and voice modulation.
 Students also learn how to effectively organize speeches and develop clarity of thought.

 Speakers must practice public speaking.
 With practice, they learn how to best communicate their points and can find out what common questions audience members may have.
 Professional public speakers may begin by speaking to small groups or joining speaking organizations to develop a style.
 They can then move on to larger audiences as they begin to hone their craft.

-- Earn accreditation.
+Earning accreditation can help solidify a speaker's professional reputation and build credibility with audiences.
 Organizations such as Toastmasters International and the National Speakers Association offer accreditation for public speakers.
-To become accredited, speakers must make a minimum number of speeches integrating such skills as humor, persuasion and discussion leadership.
+To become accredited, speakers must make a minimum number of speeches integrating such skills as humor, persuasion, and discussion leadership.